 Although your practice test score provides a baseline indication of your abilities, you should interpret those results carefully.
 For example, if you incorrectly answered one rate-time-distance question, does that mean that you struggle with rate-time-distance questions in general?
 Probably not.
 Similarly, if you correctly answered one probability question, does that automatically mean you’re well-equipped to answer every probability question you’ll encounter?
 Probably not.
 In other words, use the practice test score as a rough estimate of your abilities, and then spend time analyzing your skills and abilities more closely.

 Be Realistic About How Long the GMAT Process Takes

-First, remember that the GMAT is most amenable to students who are properly prepared, that is, those who have actually developed the necessary skills.
+First, remember that the GMAT is most amenable to test-takers who are properly prepared, that is, those who have actually developed the necessary skills.
 The first key to being properly prepared is to set a realistic and strategic study plan over several months.
-Using data derived from over 4,200 people who took the GMAT in 2014, the GMAC reported that students who scored a 700 or higher studied for an average of 121 hours.
-In my opinion, 121 hours is on the low side for most students.
-I’d say that, in general, 300-400 hours of hard study is necessary for most students to attain an a 700+ score.
+Using data derived from over 4,200 people who took the GMAT in 2014, the GMAC reported that test-takers who scored a 700 or higher studied for an average of 121 hours.
+In my opinion, 121 hours is on the low side for most test-takers.
+I’d say that, in general, 300-400 hours of hard study is necessary for most test-takers to attain an a 700+ score.
 Hard work and devoted study are the norm, not the exception!

 Find and Prepare With Material That is Accurate, Applicable, Efficient, and Effective